 Fault Cause Corrective actions Air gap 's' too large Check the air gap 's'.
-Install a new friction disc (11), if necessary.
+Have the friction discs (11) replaced by the manufacturer, if necessary.
 Check the switching point of the microswitch (20) and adjust if, if necessary.
 No voltage applied to brake Check the electrical connection and correct faults, if found.
 Brake release failure Voltage applied to field coil (1.2) too low Check the supply voltage of the field coil (1.2) and correct faults, if found.
-Damaged rectifier Replace the rectifier.
-Damaged field coil (1.2) Check the resistance of the field coil (1.2).
-Install a new brake, if necessary.
-Friction linings of friction disc (11) thermally overloaded Check the friction disc (11) and replace it by a new one, if necessary.
+Damaged rectifier Replace the rectifier. • Damaged field coil (1.2) Check the resistance of the field coil (1.2).
+Install a new brake, if necessary. • Friction linings of friction discs (11) thermally overloaded Check the friction discs (11).
+Have the friction discs (11) or the entire brake replaced by the manufacturer, if necessary.
 Delayed brake release Air gap 's' too large Check the air gap 's'.
-Install a new friction disc (11), if necessary.
+Have the friction discs (11) replaced by the manufacturer, if necessary.
 Check the switching point of the microswitch (20) and adjust if, if necessary.
 Voltage applied to field coil (1.2) too low Check the supply voltage of the field coil (1.2) and correct faults, if found.
 Brake engagement failure Voltage applied to field coil (1.2) in unpowered condition too high (residual voltage) Check whether residual voltage is applied to the field coil (1.2) and correct faults, if found.
 Delayed brake engagement Voltage applied to field coil (1.2) too high Check the supply voltage of the field coil (1.2) and correct faults, if found.
-Microswitch (20) failure Damaged microswitch (20) Adjusting screw (8) of microswitch (20) not adjusted correctly Have a new microswitch (20) installed by the manufacturer.
+Microswitch (20) open Damaged microswitch (20) Adjusting screw (8) of microswitch (20) not adjusted correctly Have a new microswitch (20) installed by the manufacturer.
 Adjust the switching point of the microswitch (20) by means of the adjusting screw (8).
 Microswitch (21) Damaged microswitch (21) Adjusting screw (7) of microswitch (21) not adjusted correctly Have a new microswitch (21) installed by the manufacturer.
-Adjust the switching point of the microswitch (21) by means of the adjusting screw (7). open Air gap 's' too large Check the air gap 's'.
-Install a new friction disc (11), if necessary.
-Brake torque too low Air gap 's' too large Check the air gap 's'.
-Install a new friction disc (11), if necessary.
-Oily or greasy friction surfaces Check the friction surfaces.
-Install a new brake, if necessary.
-Friction linings of friction disc (11) thermally overloaded Check the friction disc (11) and replace it by a new one, if necessary.
+Adjust the switching point of the microswitch (21) by means of the adjusting screw (7). lanure Air gap 's' too large Check the air gap 's'.
+Have the friction discs (11) replaced by the manufacturer, if necessary.
+Air gap 's' too large Check the air gap 's'.
+Have the friction discs (11) replaced by the manufacturer, if necessary.
+Brake torque too low Oily or greasy friction surfaces Check the friction surfaces.
+Have the friction discs (11) replaced by the manufacturer, if necessary. • Friction linings of friction discs (11) thermally overloaded Check the friction discs (11).
+Have the friction discs (11) replaced by the manufacturer, if necessary.
 Noise Air gap 's' too large Check the air gap 's'.
-Install a new friction disc (11), if necessary.
+Have the friction discs (11) replaced by the manufacturer, if necessary.

-Table 29/1: Possible faults, causes and corrective actions (list not exhaustive)
+Table 27/1: Possible faults, causes and corrective actions (list not exhaustive)